brandonjew/mcLMM/README.md

 mdl <- mcLMM::mc_remle(Y, X)
 ```

 where Y is the response variable encoded as a matrix with individuals as rows and contexts as columns, X is the covariate matrix with individuals as rows and covariates as columns.
-These functions return a list of the LMM parameters (variance components and estimated covariate coefficients with 'uncorrelated' standard errors')
+These functions return a list of the LMM parameters (variance components and estimated covariate coefficients with 'uncorrelated' standard errors)